programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 There are, however, caveats with this method that are worth mentioning before you get started.

 1. IIIF Workbench is slow at breaking down images with the tiler, so it can take a while for images to upload.
-2. IIIF Workbench sometimes never generates tiles for an image — it just loads on 'Generating tiles' forever.
+2. IIIF Workbench sometimes never generates tiles for an image — it stalls on 'Generating tiles' forever.
 This is typically because an image has been resized incorrectly, is too big, or is not in an accepted file format.
 3. IIIF Workbench does not work with organizational GitHub accounts because you cannot log into organizational accounts.
 4. Uploaded files must be under 100 MB.
 This excludes high-quality [TIFFs](https://en.wikipedia.org/wiki/TIFF), unless you resize the TIFFs significantly.